Not Quite Ready For The Tongariro Crossing Challenge? Try the Tama Lakes Track Instead

 The track to the Tama Lakes

-The views are equally stunning, with full views of Mt.
-Ngauruhoe (also known as Mount Doom, from Lord of the Rings) and Mt.
+Highlights include a breathtaking waterfall midway and spectacular views of Mt.
+Ngauruhoe (Mount Doom from Lord of the Rings) and Mt.
 Ruapehu.

 The Hike